Welcome to our March 2026 Bulletin

 The priorities in our Business Plan are:

-1. Act as the voice of occupational health providers in the NHS
+1. Act as the voice of occupational health providers in the NHS, to inform, influence and shape national policy,promoting the strategic importance of the specialty

-1.1 We believe NHS OH services can make a real difference to patient care through influencing the culture of the NHS and our expertise in understanding the relationship between health and work.
-We particularly want NHS OH to be recognised as an invaluable clinical service, with a critical role in the NHS People Plan, by Members becoming integrated, strategic and proactive partners in the OH and wellbeing of NHS staff.
+1.1 We believe NHS OH Services can make a real difference to patient care through influencing the culture of the NHS with our expertise in understanding the relationship between health and work.
+We will support and encourage our Members becoming integrated, strategic and proactive partners in the OH and wellbeing of NHS staff, being recognised as an invaluable clinical service, providing a critical role in NHS people strategies.

 1.2 We will promote and represent the NHS OH brand and seek to influence national OH strategy directly and through active collaboration with key stakeholders.
 We will continue to strengthen our close working relationships via formal representation on Boards/Steering Groups, or through more informal working arrangements with a range of key stakeholders including: